dotnet/docs/docs/architecture/blazor-for-web-forms-developers/forms-validation.md

 ---
 title: Forms and validation
-description: Build forms with client-side validation in Blazor.
+description: Learn how to build forms with client-side validation in Blazor.
 author: danroth27
 ms.author: daroth
 ms.date: 09/19/2019